tagion/tagion/src/bin-wave/README.md

 # sockets
 ```
---sockets -M (Refactor,  should be rename --monitors)
+--sockets -M
 ```
+**Refactor**,  should be rename --monitors
-Set the number  max of monitor opened in mode0, is not used in other modes (really for mode 0)???
+Set the number  max of monitor opened in mode0, is not used in other modes

 ## Use Cases